Ishūretsuzō: Ethnographic detail and otherness

 As was common in contemporary Ainu genre painting, the Ainu elders are depicted with stereotyped physiognomic and bodily deviations that emphasize their alterity, in particular hairiness — beards, unbound hair, hairy hands, hairy legs, hairy feet, a synophrys — also large noses and ears, and "sinister" sanpaku eyes.
 Moreover, their robes are wrapped right over left — known as "sajin" (左衽) — a manner historically regarded as barbaric in the Sinosphere.
-A wealth of ethnographic detail further emphasizes their "foreignness", including elm bark cloth attush robes, with ayus thorn patterns; tekunpe (テクンぺ) mittens; boots of seal skin; cloth and blue bead earrings; a ritual hoe-shaped helmet ornament (ペラウシトミカムイ); a shitoki necklace; a female mouth tatoo; Ezo nishiki Qing robes; Russian coats; and western-style shoes.
+A wealth of ethnographic detail further emphasizes their "foreignness", including Ainu bark cloth attush robes, with ayus thorn patterns; tekunpe (テクンぺ) mittens; boots of seal skin; cloth and blue bead earrings; a ritual hoe-shaped helmet ornament (ペラウシトミカムイ); a shitoki necklace; a female mouth tattoo; Ezo nishiki Qing robes; Russian coats; and western-style shoes.